Asbestos Exposure in Oil Refineries

 - Maintaining and repairing machinery

-Asbestos is not used as extensively in refineries as it once was; however, workers who have long been retired are now facing possibilities of becoming seriously ill.
-Even current workers are still at risk as asbestos is still used in oil refinery applications.
+Asbestos is not used as extensively in refineries as it once was.
+Retired refinery workers now face the possibility of becoming seriously ill.
+Even current workers are still at risk as asbestos is still used in some oil refinery applications.

 Asbestos is most commonly used in insulation.
-This is because asbestos is highly effective at insulating from heat and resisting fire.
+It is highly effective at insulating from heat and resisting fire.

 Asbestos may be used as a safety measure wherever a risk of fire and excessive heat is present.
 Asbestos insulation was installed around pipes, lining tanks and boilers, furnaces, heat exchangers, pumps, reactors, and tanks.